The hidden billion-dollar cost of repeated police misconduct

 An examination of policing in America amid the push for reform.

-Explore more stories in this series
+Explore more stories in this series.

-What questions do you have about policing and police reform?
+Four Post journalists answer questions from readers about policing and police reform.

-Join four Post journalists for a Q&A on Wednesday, March 9 at 4 p.m.
-Eastern.

 The investigation for the first time identifies the officers behind the payments.
 Data were assembled from public records filed with the financial and police departments in each city or county and excluded payments less than $1,000.
 Court records were gathered for the claims that led to federal or local lawsuits.
 The total amounts further confirm the broad costs associated with police misconduct, as reported last year by FiveThirtyEight and the Marshall Project.